microsoft/teams-ai/getting-started/CONCEPTS/APPLICATION.md

 8. The `AfterTurnAsync` activity handler is executed.
 If it returns true, save turn state to storage.

-> Note: _End the turn_ means that the main method has terminated execution and so the application has completed processing the incomming activity.
+> Note: _End the turn_ means that the main method has terminated execution and so the application has completed processing the incoming activity.

 > Note: To learn about what a *turn* is, see [TURNS](TURNS.md).